Prasantkumar987/Machine_Learning/README.md

 # Machine Learning
-### It consists of Classification and Clustering models
+### It consists of Classification and Clustering models, their datasets and README file